 - Continue in this manner the length of the fabric.

-- Sew along each drawn line in the direction of the pins.
-Remember to remove the pins are you go; never sew over pins with your machine, you can cause serious damage.
+- Sew along each drawn line in the direction of the Pins.
+Remember to remove the Pins are you go; it’s best to never sew over Pins with your machine, you can cause serious damage.